-The idea of cross-sectoral youth policy has become, in the last few decades, as important and familiar for those in the field of youth.
-Arguments in favour of its development are evident in different levels of discourse of policy itself - may it be European or national - and examples of practices (concrete, expected or recommended) can be found in different sets of reports, data and documents.
-Much less controversial than other principles that underlie youth policy design - such as evidence-based youth policy or knowledge-based youth policy - the idea that any policy, strategy or plan that involves young people must not be constrained or circumscribed to administrative or official divisions and frontiers with other ministries, spheres of life or sectors is rather consensual among the European Commission, the Council of Europe and the European Youth Forum, to mention just a few important agents in the field of European youth policy.
-Therefore, the idea that the lives of (young) people are themselves cross-sectoral, that young people are multidimensional social agents that in a relatively short period of time interact with or make their way into - with variable intensity and overlapping - different social institutions or dimensions such as family, schools, labour market, housing, health, culture and others, is itself a cross-cutting one.
-It reaches European official discourse, the recommendations made by experts to national policies and also, not least of all, it reaches academic research and methodological development in the collection and analysis of multidimensional data, both quantitative and qualitative.1
+Over the last few decades, the idea of cross-sectoral youth policy has become important and familiar for those in the field of youth.
+Arguments in favour of its development are evident in policy discourse at both the European and national level, and examples of practices (concrete, expected or recommended) can be found in different sets of reports, data and documents.
+Much less controversial than other principles that underlie youth policy design - such as evidence-based youth policy or knowledge-based youth policy - there is a broad consensus among the European Commission, the Council of Europe and the European Youth Forum on the idea that any policy, strategy or plan that involves young people must not be constrained or circumscribed to administrative or official divisions and frontiers with other ministries, spheres of life or sectors.
+Therefore, the idea that the lives of (young) people are cross-sectoral - that young people are multidimensional social agents who, in a relatively short period of time, interact with or make their way into different social institutions or dimensions such as family, schools, labour market, housing, health, culture and others - is itself cross-cutting.
+It reaches official European discourse, it forms part of the recommendations made by experts on national policy and also, not least of all, it reaches academic research and methodological development in the collection and analysis of multidimensional data, both quantitative and qualitative.

-The principles present both in research and in policy design can be summarised in the following three points:
+The principles present both in research and in policy design can be summarised in the following three points.

-- (1) "Things" happen at the same time, thus youth policies must take the different combinations of overlapping and accumulation of social conditions into account.
-This can be translated into two fundamental principles of the life course (Bruckner and Mayer, 2005) with direct effects on the lives of young people and its cross-sectoral features. - (a) The pluralisation of the life course: this means that identities are plural and that the same person can invest in different spheres of life at the same time in his/her life.
-The period of transition to adulthood is more diverse than in the past and more than in any other life phase.
-In real life this is particularly evident in the overlapping of the transitions, that is, statuses that occur during the same period of time.
-For example, young people that study and work, that work and have children, that study, work and have children, etc. Youth policies in this sense would have to take into account the conciliation of the various spheres of life.
+(1) "Things" happen at the same time, thus youth policies must take the different combinations of overlapping and accumulation of social conditions into account.
+This can be translated into two fundamental principles of the life course (Bruckner and Mayer, 2005) that have direct effects on the lives of young people and their cross-sectoral features.

+(a) The pluralisation of the life course: this means that identities are plural and that the same person can invest in different spheres of life at the same time in his/her life.
+The period of transition to adulthood is more pluralist than in the past and more than in any other life phase.
+In real life this is particularly evident in the overlapping of the transitions; that is in the "synchronous number of states or forms of life in a given population or even a given person" (Bruckner and Mayer, 2005: 6).
+For example, a young person that studies and works, or that works and has children, or that studies, works and has children, etc..
+Youth policies in this sense would have to take into account the reconciliation of the various spheres of life.

-1. There is still a great deal of difficulty in translating some of the results into a format that can be useful to stakeholders and policy makers, without oversimplifying them.
+1. There is still a great deal of difficulty in translating some of the results into a format that can be useful to stakeholders and policy makers, without over-simplifying them.
 The identification of the aspects that could facilitate this bridge falls out of this paper's goals.